-Horse carriages driven by men wearing top hats; women wearing big floppy hats; antique cars; horses and hounds – it could be a set on Downton Abbey.
+Horse drawn carriages driven by men wearing top hats; women wearing big floppy hats; antique cars; horses and hounds – it could be a set on Downton Abbey.
 But it’s the present day at Winterthur Museum and Gardens in Wilmington, Delaware.
-It’s the first Sunday in May and it’s the annual Point-to-Point steeplechase fundraising event for the museum.
+It’s the first Sunday in May and it’s the annual Point-to-Point steeplechase which is the annual fundraising event for the museum.
 Unlike the flat horse racing at the Kentucky Derby, which is also on the first Sunday of May, a steeplechase involves horse racing and jumping over barriers.

 Fancy hats, a tailgating competition that brings out the linens, crystal and champagne, and a parade and exhibit of antique Rolls Royce and Bentley cars are all part of the pre-race entertainment.